angelrodes/NameLatLon2KML/README.md

 Angel Rodes, 2020

-NameLatLon2KML is the simplest and fastest tool to plot in Google Earth a set of locations from a spreadsheet.
+NameLatLon2KML is a simple and fast tool to plot in Google Earth a set of locations from a spreadsheet.

 This script works in Linux.
 You need to have Google Earth (or any other program that reads kml files) and xsel for the script to read the clipboard.